agg-ai/agg-ai-proxy-docs/docs/index.md

 The AGG AI Proxy API is a streamlined gateway that provides:

 - **Simple Authentication**: Use Bearer tokens for straightforward API access
-- **Conversation AI**: Send messages and receive streaming responses from multiple AI models
+- **OpenAI-Compatible Inference**: Stateless AI inference with streaming support
 - **Tool Execution**: Execute specialized AI tools for web search, image generation, and more
 - **Full OpenAPI Support**: Interactive documentation and client generation